tabulify/tabulify/ansible/roles/nexus/README.md

 An Ansible role to install and configure [Sonatype Nexus](http://www.sonatype.org/nexus/)

-The extraction process creates two sibling [directories](https://help.sonatype.com/repomanager3/installation/directories):
+The extraction/installation process creates two sibling [directories](https://help.sonatype.com/repomanager3/installation/directories):
   * an application directory
   * and a data directory, sometimes called the "Sonatype Work" directory

 ## Prerequisites and dependency